inmanta/inmanta-core/docs/guides/migrate-to-postgresql.rst

 .. code-block:: sh

-  inmanta-migrate-db --mongo-database inmanta --pg-database inmanta --pg-username inmanta --pg-password <password>
+  inmanta-migrate-db --mongo-database inmanta --pg-database inmanta --pg-username inmanta

-Replace <password> with the password of the Inmanta database on PostgreSQL.

 The full listing of all options of the ``inmanta-migrate-db`` command can be obtained via the ``--help`` option: